iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

 > Infuriating.
 I walk briskly for 30mins and it clocks up two cups and a few minutes, a couple of hours later I open the app up prior to walking and its reset to 1 cup and 1 minute.
-This has happened every day since I downloaded it (3 days)<br> :date: __2021-04-01 21:08:53__
+This has happened every day since I downloaded it (3 days) Seemed to settle down but suddenly keeps trying to load and says "we don't seem to be able to access your data"<br> :date: __2021-04-11 13:47:38__

+> Another waste of time and space doesn't help at all<br> :date: __2021-04-05 01:16:21__

 > This app used to be great but when I resumed this month after a break it simply doesn't work.
 Constantly trying to load data and never does.
 Downgraded from a 5 star review.
 Sort it please.<br> :date: __2021-03-31 09:46:06__